ucrcsedept/course-support/module-1/module1.md

 | :--: | :--: |
 | *Highlight line by line with Ctrl + L or Cmd + L, then comment with Ctrl+/ or Cmd+/* | *Move a line of code with Alt + Arrow Keys* |

+Another useful setting is in File > Auto Save, to prevent yourself from potentially losing progress.

 To find even more useful commands, press F1 to bring up the Command Palette that allows you to search for whatever command you need.
 [Here](https://code.visualstudio.com/docs/getstarted/keybindings) is a list of keybindings if you wish to get familiar with the many shortcuts in VSCode.

 We encourage you to become more familiar and comfortable with your new development environment.
 Make it your own!
 Install a theme, use some fun extensions, and play around in C++.
+You can create your own keybinds and themes, and add your own extensions from the marketplace.
 Later in this course, we will go over some more useful features that you will be able to use in future courses and beyond.